thalium/icebox/www/content/posts/getting_started.md

         while counter.read() < 4:
             vm.exec()
 ```
+Full script can be found at `src/icebox/icebox_py/examples/process.py`

 ### Threads API

-You can also manipulate process threads.
-Full script can be found at `src/icebox/icebox_py/examples/threads.py`
+All thread-related API can be found in `vm.threads` or by accessing threads through a process.
+You can:
+- read current thread
+- list all process threads
+- read thread properties, like thread process or thread TID
+- listen to create/delete thread events

 ```python
 # list current threads